• Skip to main content

 We are not a weight management service but if this is something you would like support with we recommend that you speak with your GP about local options.

 We offer a range of evidence-based treatments for different eating difficulties.
-They aim to help you understand your problems and provide you with the practical skills to regulate your eating, manage difficult emotions, and improve your body image in the long-term.
-They are delivered in a number of different formats (for example, self-help workshops, video-call and face to face sessions) and by various specialist staff including:
+The interventions aim to help you understand your problems and provide you with the practical skills to regulate your eating, manage difficult emotions, and improve your body image in the long-term.
+They are delivered by specialist staff and can be accessed in different formats (for example, video-call or face to face sessions).

 Laura Fialko.jpgLaura Fialko (she/her), Consultant Clinical Psychologist and Team Lead